Welding safety and welding hazards

 Always use approved protective gear

-One option is a welding helmet or face shield equipped with a face seal.
+One option for combined eye and lung protection is a welding helmet or face shield equipped with a face seal.
 They offer a proper clean breathing air ventilation system to protect the welder from daily exposure to hazardous toxic fumes and gases which are considered carcinogens, chemicals known to cause cancer.
 These ventilation systems are called welder’s respirators and PAPR systems.
 A complete respirator system consists of a filter unit, hose set, and head-top.
 Welder’s respirator systems are officially graded by the protection levels they offer the wearer, i.e. the level to which they exclude the contaminated air found in the welding environment.
 This classification rating is not simply the filter efficiency of a filtering system.
 It is the total measured combined leakage rating of the respirator system, and it is called the Total Inward Leakage (TIL) performance rating.

 Kemppi's Gamma GTH3 product range provides a maximum inward leakage TIL protection level to 99.8% efficiency.